relogiclabs/JSchema-DotNet/JSchema/doc/articles/specification.md

     '1' .
 '9'

 ```
 To explore more about McKeeman form grammar notation and standard JSON document grammar in McKeeman form notation, please visit [this page](https://www.json.org).
-The resource offers valuable information regarding JSON specification and implementations in different programming languages.
+The resource offers information regarding JSON specification and implementations in different programming languages.